zenadell/Jomiez-therapy/README.md

-# Jomiez-therapy
+Jomiez-therapy
+Overview

-this is a simple therapy frontend project it showcase beautiful and good looking ui/ux user interface.
+Jomiez-therapy is a simple frontend project designed to showcase a beautiful and user-friendly UI/UX.
+While it currently focuses on visual appeal, it served as a significant inspiration during its development.

-although it doesn't have any functionality yet but is was actually an inspiration to me while building it
+Technologies Used

-it was building using:
+This project was built using:
-#HTML
-#CSS
-#JAVASCRIPT

-you can access it here at: Jom-therapy.netlify.app
+ * HTML
+ * CSS
+ * JavaScript
+Live Demo
+You can access the live project here: jom-therapy.netlify.app/